-Canadian online pharmacies often have much lower prices for the same generic and brand-name prescription drugs found in U.S pharmacies.
+Canadian online pharmacies and referral companies often have much lower prices for the same generic and brand-name prescription drugs found in U.S pharmacies.
 While this is often due to market dynamics and regulations in the country of origin, sometimes the prices can be too good to be true.

-How can someone tell what is a legitimate pharmacy and what is a scam?
+How can someone tell what is a legitimate pharmacy or referral company and what is a scam?
 Here are some helpful tips to tell which is which.

 1) Check to make sure they are certified by CIPA

-CIPA (Canadian International Pharmacy Association) is a third party organization that ensures online pharmacies follow the regulations of the industry.
+CIPA (Canadian International Pharmacy Association) is a third party organization that ensures online pharmacies and referral companies follow the regulations of the industry.
 CIPA certification is only available for websites that adhere to their strict guidelines and requirements.
-Online pharmacies without this certification may not qualify due to safety or quality concerns.
+Companies without this certification may not qualify due to safety or quality concerns.

 Unfortunately there are some websites that cut corners or may not use regulated supply chains or pharmacies.
 They are generally not a safe place to order your prescriptions online.